The DCMS Mutuals Team encourages and supports the establishment of public service mutuals.

 What support is available?

 The Mutuals Interim Support Fund offers grants of up to £25,000 to organisations looking to consider, develop or grow a public service mutual.
-The second round has now closed, but a third will be launched in August 2017.
-Please check back for further details.
+The third round is now open for applications until Friday 29 September 2017.

 If you have any general enquiries or would like to know more about government support for public service mutuals, contact the DCMS Mutuals Team on email@example.com.